Josh Rojas Player Props: Diamondbacks vs. Red Sox

-The Arizona Diamondbacks and Josh Rojas, who went 0-for-1 last time out, battle Garrett Whitlock and the Boston Red Sox at Chase Field, Saturday at 7:15 PM ET.
+The Arizona Diamondbacks, including Josh Rojas (.276 slugging percentage in past 10 games, including zero homers), battle starter Tanner Houck and the Boston Red Sox at Chase Field, Sunday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Phillies.
+In his most recent game he had a hitless showing (0-for-3) against the Red Sox.

 Josh Rojas Game Info & Props vs. the Red Sox